 We offer up to two twelve month pupillages, beginning in October.
 Limiting places in this way ensures that we are able to give each pupil plenty of individual attention and the best possible chance of obtaining tenancy.
 We have a high retention rate having offered tenancies to all but two of our pupils over the last nine years.
 We attribute this to our ability to select appropriate candidates who will make a long term success of the Bar.

-The next pupillages for which places are available will commence in October 2022 and the pupillage awards will be £50,000 p.a., of which £20,000 will comprise guaranteed earnings.
+The next pupillages for which places are available will commence in October 2022 and the pupillage awards will be at least £50,000 p.a., of which £20,000 will comprise guaranteed earnings.
 Only actual fees paid during the twelve months of pupillage will be offset against the guaranteed earnings – fees billed but not paid during that period will not be taken into account.
 We will consider requests to draw down part of the award during the BVC year.

 The current system of supervision is that pupils have three supervisors during the twelve months, providing experience of a range of seniority, personalities and practice areas.
 If a pupil expresses interest in a particular practice area we will take this into account when allocating supervisors after the first four months.
 This system will be reviewed for the October 2022 year in light of developments in working practices in chambers, but the approach is likely to be similar to the existing system.

 Pupils can expect a range of court experience in their second six months that will provide good grounding for a career as an advocate.
 Pupils can expect to spend two to three days in court each week.

 The dates for applications for pupillages commencing in October 2022 will be posted here during the Autumn of 2020.
 Should you be invited for interview and need to travel from outside London, Chambers will consider paying your travelling expenses or contributing towards them.
 If you require any additional information please contact Jenny Fensham, our Practice Administrator.